danchoi/soywiki/README.markdown

 full-fledged Unix environment is like the difference between crawling and doing gymnastics.

-By building on Vim's existing strengths as a text editor and as a Unix tool, SoyWiki makes it possible to create, consult, and remold wiki content at the speeds faster than the speed of thought.
+By building on Vim's existing strengths as a text editor and interface to the Unix operating system, SoyWiki makes it possible to create, consult, and remold wiki content at the speed of thought.
 This is SoyWiki's primary mission.

-In fact it can feel downright backward.
-"Backward" is exactly what Vim users are muttering to themselves whenever they are forced to use a text box on a web page to edit text.

-In order to let untrusted, fallible people edit the wiki, wikis have generally added audit trails, a.k.a.  page revision histories, along with the ability to revert pages to states prior to any act of vandalism or bad judgment.
-This points to the fourth major characteristic of wikis, which that (4) they are are versioned.

-Its first priority is to make the process of creating, editing, and refactoring wiki content as efficient and streamlined as possible.
+SoyWiki excels as a personal wiki.
+It is very good for tracking projects, contacts, ideas, and collecting research.

+SoyWiki serves as a writing tool as well.
+It has an "expand-command" that allows you to use wiki pages in a fashion essentially similar to (and some might say more powerful than) an outline and generate an "expanded-view" that bundles together several wiki pages into a single long-form document.
+SoyWiki makes it easy to take full advantage of a large monitor and Vim's split windows, so you can have the research material you've collected in SoyWik open in one or more windows and the essay or paper you're drafting open in another.

+Because SoyWiki's content is stored in plain text files, you can directly process, munge, copy, and move text in and out of your wiki using any combination of Unix tools.

+but collaborative

+there are plans to roll out a
+web browser interface to

 It strives to be an unobtrusive as possible requires WikiWords to be CamelCase